Toni Collette: 2012–2017: Independent films and Broadway return

 After a 14-year absence, Collette returned to Broadway in 2014, starring as Jennifer Jones in Will Eno's play The Realistic Joneses alongside co-stars Marisa Tomei, Michael C. Hall, and Tracy Letts.
-The play examines a couple who project their insecurities and fears onto their next-door neighbors with the same last name.
+The play examines a couple who project their insecurities and fears onto their next-door neighbours with the same last name.
 The play opened to positive reviews, with the actor and the entire cast earning high praise.
 Charles Isherwood from The New York Times wrote that "Ms. Collette exudes a touching, exasperated dignity as Jennifer."
 Variety's Marilyn Stasio called her work "terribly funny", while Rooney of The Hollywood Reporter claimed, "Collette, whose naturalness can cut through even the very deliberate theatrical artifice of Eno's dialogue and scene construction, anchors the play with her somber restraint and deadpan delivery."
-The New York Posts Elisabeth Vincentelli, who was more critical of the play, highlighted her performance: "[she] does some heavy lifting to fill in Eno's blanks.
-You can read deep sadness in the wide planes of her expressive face, in her lost, unfocused eyes."
 The artist and her co-stars won a Drama Desk Special Award for Best Ensemble Performance.

 In 2014, Collette appeared in three comedy films, Tammy, A Long Way Down and Hector and the Search for Happiness.
 All three are rated as having "generally unfavorable reviews" by Metacritic.
 Also in that year she provided the voice to Lady Portley-Rind in the animation The Boxtrolls.
 She starred as Milly, opposite Drew Barrymore as Jess, in the comedy drama Miss You Already (2015), about two women whose friendship is tested when Jess starts a family while Milly falls ill.
 It premiered at the Toronto International Film Festival, and Metacritic rated it at 59% indicating "mixed or average reviews".
 Billy Goodykoontz of The Arizona Republic asserted that "[her] work is so compulsively watchable that Miss You Already is worth a watch for that reason alone."
-Collette then played the matriarch of a dysfunctional family in the horror film Krampus (also 2015), which was a commercial success, grossing $61.5 million against a budget of $15 million.
+Collette then played the matriarch of a dysfunctional family in the horror film Krampus (also 2015).
 Her sole release of 2016 was the crime thriller Imperium, opposite Daniel Radcliffe, she portrayed Angela Zamparo, an FBI analyst targeting a white supremacist group.
 Despite its limited release, the film garnered positive reviews, with Gary Goldstein of the Los Angeles Times calling it "impressively dimensional...tense, gripping and disturbing," and found her to be "excellent" as Radcliffe's character's supervisor.